The Clingers: Transitioning to rock music

 The girls wanted to play instruments in a rock band, and their father, Aaron Clinger, relented after seeing the popularity of a garage band from Hollywood at fairgrounds in El Centro, California.
 Aaron used money from selling their Utah home to buy guitars, a drum set, and a keyboard for the Clinger sisters.
 Nino Candido, son of Candy Candido, taught the girls how to play soul, funk, and rock music.
 They gradually started to incorporate their rock music into their acts when it made sense for the gig.
 They played at the Oregon State Fair on September 3, 1966.
 While they were rehearsing at their hotel, The Yardbirds heard them and insisted that they play at the Teenage Fair they were performing at.
 Debra recalled that after their October 16, 1966 performance at the Future Farmers of America, fans were "hanging banners out of their hotel windows screaming for us".
 Seymour Heller, their manager at the time, got them a record deal with Ed Cobb at Greengrass Productions.
 Debra recalled disliking the songs that Greengrass Productions wanted them to sing.
-Also in 1966, the Clingers met another girl band, The Pleasure Seekers.
+Also in 1966, the Clingers met another band of sisters, The Pleasure Seekers (featuring Suzi Quatro).

 Steve Clark, the Clingers's producer from their Vee-Jay days, had co-created with Curt Boettcher a new label called Our Productions.
 Clark introduced Boettcher to the girls.
 Boettcher liked their music and the girls liked working with him.
 Boettcher and Clark agreed to produce the Clingers albums for Greengrass productions.
 Boettcher and his bandmates from the Ballroom, Sandy Salisbury and Jim Bell, were frequent visitors to the Clinger home.
 Melody started dating Jim Bell.
 They often visited the large house that Boettcher lived in with other musicians who were "flower children".
 They played the band parts and sang backup vocals for Lee Mallory for some of his performances at the Ice House in Pasedena.
 They recorded "Sing to Me" by Lee Mallory, and "Don't Say No" and "Ringing Bells" by Ruthann Friedman.
 The tracks were never released.
 In December 1966, the Clingers performed multiple shows with Brenton Wood and Gladys Knight & the Pips at Disneyland.
 They performed with Bob Hope at the Arizona State Fair.
 They appeared on The Dating Game twice in 1967 and once in March 1969.